odsod/language-based-security-report/report.md

 ### Conclusions

+#### The future of Ruby as a web language

 Taking the analysis into account, a conclusion has been made that Ruby on Rails has several security issues regarding its design choices.
 To survive in the future, Ruby on Rails will need to make sure that its security issues are kept at a low severity level, otherwise developers will start looking for alternatives.

-#### Design principles

-When it comes to design principles we have seen that what principles you choose to follow may have impact on the system vulnerability as a whole.
-The "convenience over configuration" seem to have opened security holes and as an effect, "security by default" is now considered also.
-The principle of least privilege can help in order to constrain the security issues, but this is more in the range of OS-based security.
-What RoR can do however, is to apply security principles more often.
+When taking into account that almost every old version of the framework is vulnerable, it seems that this vulnerability has been able to pass by unnoticed for quite some time.
+This brings us to wonder if there are more such vulnerabilities waiting to be discovered.

+We see a general problem with using a dynamic language, such as Ruby, for web programming.
+The problem is that web applications will always handle large amounts of untrusted and potentially unsafe data.
+Ruby provides little to no mechanisms for reasoning about the safety of processing this data.

+Contrast this to a language with a more powerful type system.
+On one hand, it does put certain constraints on how applications can be designed and structured.
+This impacts development time, and also the development costs in the short run.
+On the other hand, it provides more tools and structure for assuring that unexpected side effects as a result of handling unsafe data do not occur, which may heavily reduce costs in the long run.

 #### Added security from type safety